man-group/arctic/README.md

       * [See the HowTo](howtos/how_to_use_arctic.py)
   * [TickStore](arctic/tickstore/tickstore.py): Column oriented tick database.
 Supports dynamic fields, chunks aren't versioned.
 Designed for large continuously ticking data.
+  * [Chunkstore](arctic/chunkstore/chunkstore.py): A storage type that allows data to be stored in customizable chunk sizes.
+Chunks aren't versioned, and can up appended to and updated in place.

 Arctic storage implementations are **pluggable**.
 VersionStore is the default.